The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 Neuroscientist Stanislas Dehaene said [xiii]: "Sleep and learning are strongly linked.
 Numerous experiments show that spontaneous variations in the depth of sleep correlate with variations in performance on the next day."

 Generally, your day’s experiences are captured in your short-term memory as a jumble of information that lacks the strength of connection to existing long-term memories.
 This is not to say that some of your day’s experiences were not connected to long-term memories.
 Very likely some were.
 But connecting an immediate experience to long-term memory requires a conscious process that is not available for most of your day’s experiences.
 This is because, given the extraordinary volume of sensory input received in our waking life, there are simply too many discrete experiences to process and commit to long-term memory.
 Therefore, your short-term memory is holding an inventory of your day’s experiences and waiting for long-term processing.
 The next graphic describes the dream theory: Sleep [1] is where the lion's share of synaptic processing and related neuroplastic processes occur [2].
 In sleep, the experiences found in your short-term memory, many of which were created that day, are available for synapse creation [3] or synapse strengthening to associate with like neurons in long-term memory [4].
+Finally, our long-term memories may be recalled in 2 ways:

 Dreams are like a window into that synaptic creation process.
 Imagine every discrete memory is like a picture or a short video.
 The collection of short-term memories is kept in an inventory but in no particular order.
 As a matter of practice, a dream will randomly get seeded with a single piece of information stored in short-term memory.
-From my experience, dreams often get seeded from a particularly salient experience or fear.
+Dreams often get seeded from a particularly salient experience or fear.
 Stress is a particularly good "dream seeder."
 From there, the dream narrative is built by rearranging the remaining information available to short-term memory to align with the seeded narrative.

 Even in sleep, our brains have the amazing ability to make sense of the world, even our discrete, jumbled experiences as found in our short-term memory inventory.
-The brain's instinct to seek causality by story-telling is the same instinct that enables cognitive biases and related reasoning errors.
+The brain's instinct to seek causality by storytelling is the same instinct that enables cognitive biases and related reasoning errors.
 N.N.
 Taleb is an author, philosopher, and financier.
 In his book The Black Swan, he observes:

 "Our minds are wonderful explanation machines, capable of making sense out of almost anything, capable of mounting explanations for all manner of phenomena."

-Also, the comparison of a "bias" or an "error" type to a dream is appropriate because a dream, like a bias or error, is not an accurate representation of reality.
+Also, the comparison of a "bias" or an "error" type to a dream is appropriate because a dream, like a bias or error, is not an accurate representation of reality. |

 Dreams are an assortment of discrete memories rearranged to tell a story.
-The discrete memories found in the short-term memory inventory may have occurred that day and some may have happened in the more distant past.
+The discrete memories found in the short-term memory inventory may have occurred that day, and some may have happened in the more distant past.
 Even while asleep, your consciousness is observing this synaptic creation process and seeking to make sense of the jumble of pictures and short videos it perceives as your brain processes the jumbled memory inventory while sleeping.
 This is why dreams seem authentic and original.
 Dreams are a unique rendering of reordered memory snippets.
 Via dreams, your consciousness is viewing a window into the long-term memory creation process by observing and seeking to tell a story with the jumbled inventory of discrete short-term memories.
 As presented in the cramming for an exam example, think of your consciousness as viewing those 100 random pieces of paper.
 The dream will reorder the stack of papers in a way that tells a fanciful story.

 6. Notes

-[i] Literature reviews suggest the number of neurons in the human brain is reasonably well known, at approximately 100 Billion.
+[i] Literature reviews suggest the number of neurons in the human brain is reasonably well known, at approximately 86 Billion.
 The number of synapses is less well-known.
 100 Trillion seems to be a starting number, with some estimates suggesting well into the quadrillion.
 Part of the challenge of measuring synapses is agreeing upon what a synapse actually is!
 It does seem clear that the number of synapses is variable and is sensitive to behaviors as discussed in this article.

 Hulett, Brain Model, The Curiosity Vine, 2020